footy-fc/d33m/README.md

 Uses @noctisatrae's [/farsign/hooks](https://github.com/noctisatrae/farsign) for user authentication.

 ## Usage
-A random d33m room is created every time you visit d33m.com.
-Move from room to room by typing `/join [ID]`.
-The room name is 6 characters.
+When you visit d33m.com you show up in a general lobby room (lobby1).
+You can move from room to room by typing `/join [ID]`.
+Each room name(ID) is 6 characters.
 You can also create a new room by typing any 6 characters after `/join`.
 For example, `/join 123456` will create or join the room with the ID `123456`.

 `Note: Channels are case-sensitive.
 "LIVMUN" is not the same as "livmun".`